 Asset-based lenders often use Net Orderly Liquidation Value to determine a borrowing base for equipment.

 Orderly liquidation value falls between forced liquidation value and fair market value.
 “Net” orderly liquidation value is the orderly liquidation value less anticipated liquidation expenses.
 It is an estimate of the sale price you could get for tangible assets in a liquidation sale, given a reasonable time—such as four to six months—to locate a purchaser or purchasers and sell the assets.
 Theoretically, you would receive less than fair market value, but more than you would under a forced liquidation.

 Unlike accountants, equipment appraisers need to make an accurate estimate of the “remaining useful life” of a piece of machinery to establish its value.
 To do this, they look at more than the age.
 They generally examine the machinery in person, checking for excessive wear and tear or signs of damage such as dents or welded repairs.
 They consider the working environment and the conditions—exposed, wet, etc.—in which the equipment is generally used or stored.
 They will review your maintenance and repair logs to ensure that the equipment has received proper care throughout its lifetime.
 They will also consider the hours meter, if there is one, and whether the degree of wear is consistent with what they’d expect from machinery with that level of usage.

 Appraisers will utilize the average lifespans of similar items they have appraised in the past.
 They may consult published documentation of the normal useful life span of an equipment type, or even talk to the manufacturer.
 Your machine’s potential remaining useful life, based on all these factors, will become an important part of the appraisal.

-Why it Matters if Your ABL is Industry-Smart
+Why it Matters if Your Lender is Industry-Smart